Employer Branding – Definition and Dimensions of Employer Branding

 What is Employer Branding and what are the different aspects of it.
 The article explains all the important points to get a first overview of the topic, to understand which alignments there are and which elements are important in employer branding.

-I encounter these questions almost continuously.
-Over the years, I have noticed that employer branding is still an unknown concept for many people.
+Almost continuously I encounter the question: What actually is employer branding?
+Over the years, I have noticed that employer branding is still an unknown term for many people.
 Although employer branding is considered to be a strategic measure and is thus gaining more and more weight in corporate activities, the concept is not yet widespread worldwide.
 Since employees in particular and their recruitment are becoming a strategic competitive advantage, this article provides a simple and practical introduction to this important topic:

 Employer Branding – A Survival Measure in the War for Talents